-- 1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence. - 2.
+- 1. Write arguments to support claims with clear reasons and relevant evidence. - 2.
 Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - 3.
 Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences.